sentrysoftware/metricshub/hardware-sentry-prometheus/src/site/markdown/configure.md

 ## Configurations per Protocols

-Refer to the [Supported Platforms](https://www.sentrysoftware.com/library/hc/24/platform-requirements.html) documentation to know more about the properties that you need to set for each specific supported platform.
+Refer to the <a href="https://www.sentrysoftware.com/library/hc/24/platform-requirements.html" target="_blank">Supported Platforms</a> documentation to know more about the properties that you need to set for each specific supported platform.

 ### SNMP Configurations